wso2/docs-choreo-dev/en/docs/develop-components/develop-a-web-application.md

     Once you create the Web Application component, Choreo will automatically generate a build pipeline for your Single Page Application and deploy it.

-    Follow the steps below to manage runtime configurations for your React application at manual deployment.
+    Follow the steps below to manage runtime configurations for your SPA application at manual deployment.

     - Go to your repository that includes the Web Application source code.